Skip to main content

 Social Determinants of Health: Defined by the World Health Organization (WHO) as the circumstances in which people are born, grow up, live, work, and age, and the systems put in place to deal with illness.
 These circumstances are in turn shaped by a wider set of forces: economics, social policies, and politics.

-Health-related Social Needs: In the Accountable Health Communities (AHC) Model, CMS uses the term to describe unmet health-related social needs such as food insecurity, inadequate or unstable housing, that may increase the risk of developing chronic conditions, reduce an individual’s ability to manage these conditions, increase health care costs, and lead to avoidable health care utilization.
+Health-related Social Needs: In the Accountable Health Communities (AHC) Model, CMS uses the term to describe unmet health-related social needs such as food insecurity, inadequate or unstable housing, that may increase the risk of developing chronic conditions, reduce an individual’s ability to manage these conditions, increase healthcare costs, and lead to avoidable healthcare utilization.

 ESRD NCC Health Equity Advisory Board